DavLac/cd-jdbc/README.md

 ## Assignment 2 - CRUD

 - Implement the full `User` CRUD
+- Bonus : read database configuration from a property file

 ## Assignment 3 - transactions

-- Create 5 users
+- Create multiple users
-- During the creation of the 4th user, an "unexpected" exception will occur
-- Find a solution to rollback the first created users
+- Add +1 to their age in one transaction
+- Constraint : make 1 update request by user
+- If any error occurs during the update, rollback changes

 ## Assignment 4 - Products and Baskets